You’re working on something. You have a file you need to upload, compress, or analyze. Or a block of text you want explained.

 Analyzing Files with AI

-- PDFs: “Summarize this contract” or “What are the key dates mentioned?”
+- PDFs: “Summarize this contract” or “What are the key dates?”

-- Images: “What’s in this screenshot?” or “Extract the text from this image”
+- Images: “What’s in this screenshot?” or “Extract the text”

-- Code files: “Explain what this function does” or “Find potential bugs”
+- Code files: “Explain what this function does” or “Find bugs”

 - Spreadsheets: “What trends do you see in this data?”